Mauritian Fish Biryani Recipe

-You can also use a bony fish in this rice recipe, but we preferred fillets because they are easier to eat and manage.
-Fish Biryani is perfect for brunches, cat parties, festivals, and other special occasions.
+You can also use Thon fish in this rice recipe, but we preferred fillets because they are easier to eat and manage.
+Fish Biryani is perfect for brunches, festivals, and other special occasions.
 It is a complete dinner in and of itself and pairs well with any raita or salad of your choosing.
 Try this super-simple biryani recipe.

 Ingredients of Fish Biryani

 - 500 gm fish fillet of your choice, cut into pieces (marinate this in a paste of 1 tsp red chilli powder, 1 tsp salt, quarter tsp turmeric powder, quarter tsp garlic paste, quarter tsp cumin powder and juice of a lemon)

 - 4-5 onions, sliced finely and fried until golden